Remote Filestore Access

 Filr allows you to easily access all your Home Folder files and folders from your mobile device (Android phone/tablet, iPhone or iPad), desktop PC or Mac and web browser.

-The Windows Virtual Desktop Service (WVD) gives secure access to popular University software, your files and protected websites, whilst you're away from campus.
+The Azure Virtual Desktop Service (AVD) gives secure access to popular University software, your files and protected websites, whilst you're away from campus.
 It has the same look and feel as a managed University PC.
 You can connect from anywhere, using most devices, including your PC, laptop, tablet or Chromebook.
 You’ll need a browser and an internet connection.

 scp and sftp are replacements for the old Unix rcp and ftp utilities, respectively.
 They send secure information (such as your password) over an encrypted connection making them preferable to the old utilities.